Do you daydream of shooting soft, silky waves? Do you long to create dreamy, daytime landscapes with smooth, stretched clouds?

 But by dividing the shot into several shorter exposures of the same subject and stacking them together in Photoshop, you can overcome most of the issues, spend less time on wasted shots, and come away with better images.

 Photo stacking is not a technique for every situation, but sometimes stacking your long-exposures is the only way to get a good shot.
-However, it is important to recognize when you need it during shooting.
+However, it is important to recognise when you need it during shooting.

-When to Use Photo Stacking for Your Daytime Long-Exposure Photos
+When to Use Photo Stacking

 During the day, you’ll often have too much light available for long-exposure photography.
 Long-exposure photography in daytime light using a 10 stop ND-filter might still result in an overexposed shot.